La Habra–Yorba Linda Line

-La Habra–Fullerton–Yorba Linda Line was a Pacific Electric interurban line which traveled between Los Angeles and Yorba Linda.
+La Habra–Yorba Linda Line was a Pacific Electric interurban line which traveled between Los Angeles and Yorba Linda.
+Passenger services ran between 1911 and 1938.
+Initial plans were for the route to continue further east to form a second main line between Los Angeles and San Bernardino, though these would go unfulfilled.
+After passenger service ended, much of the route was retained for freight service, eventually becoming the Union Pacific La Habra Subdivision.

 History

 Construction on the line began under the Los Angeles Inter-Urban Electric Railway between 1906 and 1908 with Pacific Electric assuming control and completing the line between 1909 and 1911.
 The route was not originally intended to start passenger service until a connection to Corona was complete.
 Despite that, the line opened as a branch of the Whittier Line by 1911 with service reaching Stern on November 12.
 Service beyond Yorba Linda was abandoned after August 1, 1930.
 The route ceased service after January 22, 1938, due to low ridership.

-Much of the route remains in service for freight trains.
+The rails through Yorba Linda were removed in 1951, though much of the route remains in service for freight trains.
 The line between Slauson and Los Nietos forms the Union Pacific La Habra Subdivision, and the segment east of there is an industrial spur which continues as far as Brea.
-The West Santa Ana Branch Transit Corridor light rail project is expected to use a section of the line between Slauson and the former Los Angeles and Salt Lake Railroad right of way.
+The Southeast Gateway Line light rail project is expected to use a section of the line between Slauson and the former Los Angeles and Salt Lake Railroad right of way.